shakestuffup73/appalachian-mtns/README.md

   <li>Implement Admin functionality</li>
 </ul>
 <br>
-<i>Please see the following .jpg file to review the planning flowchart for building the New England Rock & Ice App.
+<i>Please see the following .jpg file to review the planning flowchart for building the New England Rock & Ice App.</i>

-<h2>Planning Materials</h2>
+<h3>Planning Materials</h3>

 <a href="https://trello.com/b/qJ7ca6bM/appalachian-mtns-tracker">Trello Board</a>